rkaysen63/MechaCar_Statistical_Analysis/README.md

   <img src="images/Del_2/2_boxplot_lots.png" width="700">
 </p>

-* MechaCar's manufacturing variance across all lots is 62 pounds per square inch (psi) and well below its design specification that dictates that the variance (var) of the suspension coils must not exceed 100 psi. var<sub>Lot1</sub> = 0.98 psi is less than 1% of the design specification and var<sub>Lot2</sub> = 7.5 psi is less than 8% of the design specification.  var<sub>Lot3</sub> = 170 psi exceeds the design specification limit 100 psi limit.
+* MechaCar's manufacturing variance across all lots is 62 pounds per square inch (psi) and well below its design specification that dictates that the variance (var) of the suspension coils must not exceed 100 psi.<br/>
+* MechaCar's manufacturing variance by lot:
+  * var<sub>Lot1</sub> = 0.98 psi is less than 1% of the design specification.
+  * var<sub>Lot2</sub> = 7.5 psi is less than 8% of the design specification.
+  * var<sub>Lot3</sub> = 170 psi exceeds the design specification limit 100 psi limit.
 The box plot shows that there are a number of outliers for Lot3.

 ## T-Tests on Suspension Coils